Refine

 One Small Step conversation partners Erin Lewis (46) and Sarah Shaffer (41) discuss not being "stereotypically Black," coping with serious health issues, and the U.S. political system compared to others.

-Question: tell us about growing up in the Bronx in the 1950s?
+Stories of growing up in the Bronx and teaching in the South Bronx in the 60’s

 My best friend Lyle has been transitioning from female to male over the past 3 months, so i thought I'd ask him a few questions regarding what it's like to be trans in our generation.